dankamongmen/notcurses/README.md

   `"[language]_[Countrycode].UTF-8"`, i.e. `en_US.UTF-8`.
 The first part
   (`en_US`) ought exist as a directory or symlink in `/usr/share/locales`.
   This usually requires editing `/etc/locale.gen` and running `locale-gen`.
-  On Debian systems, this can be accomplished with `dpkg-reconfigure loclaes`, and enabling the desired locale.
+  On Debian systems, this can be accomplished with `dpkg-reconfigure locales`, and enabling the desired locale.
 The default locale is stored somewhere like `/etc/default/locale`.